 - Companies whose main business activity is carried out in controversial sectors such as coal, unconventional oil and gas, adult entertainment, and gambling are not investible.

 - b.
-Sovereign issuers: countries that apply the death penalty are excluded; in case of a Federation, the exclusion is implemented only to the individual Federal State that applies the death penalty.
-Additionally government bonds are allowed if they are issued by countries with a low corruption and ML/TF risk rating.
-Government bonds issued by country with higher corruption and ML/TF risk are identified by either of the following:
+Sovereign issuers: government bonds are allowed if they are issued by countries with a low corruption and ML/TF risk rating.
+Government bonds issued by country with high corruption and ML/TF risk are identified by either of the following:

 - FATF High Risk and monitored jurisdictions

 - EU, UN and OFAC Sanctions

 - Corruption Perception Index (CPI)

 - Know Your Country data (KYC)